-Regardless of the location or nature of the consultation, it is expected that the consulting Attending Practitioner will personally examine the patient within twenty four (24) hours.
-Under certain circumstances the consulting Attending Practitioner may direct appropriately qualified House Staff, Clinical Fellow, advanced practice registered nurse or physician assistant to provide the consultation to inpatient or Emergency Department patients.
+Regardless of the location or nature of the consultation, it is expected that the consulting Attending Practitioner will personally examine the patient within twenty-four (24) hours.
+Under certain circumstances the consulting Attending Practitioner may direct an appropriately qualified House Staff, Clinical Fellow, advanced practice registered nurse or physician assistant to provide the consultation to be supervised, approved and attested by the Attending Practitioner (see below).
+The individual who requests the consultation may require the consultation be provided by the Attending Practitioner and not be delegated.

-In the event that the consulting Attending Practitioner requests that one of these practitioners sees a patient in his/her stead, the consultation is still the consulting Attending Practitioner's ultimate responsibility as is the responsibility to follow up accordingly to ensure that appropriate documentation is made in the patient's record within twenty four (24) hours as described below.
-Documentation must indicate the specific level of involvement of the consulting Attending Practitioner and, if the consulting Attending did not personally see the patient, the reason why this did not occur.
+In the event that the consulting Attending Practitioner delegates a consult, the consultation is still the consulting Attending Practitioner's ultimate responsibility, including ensuring appropriate documentation in the patient's record within twenty-four (24) hours.
+Documentation must indicate the Attending Practitioners specific level of involvement, including whether they personally examined the patient.
+The consultant shall contact the requesting practitioner to communicate any necessary information for the immediate management of the patient.

-Emergency Department and Inpatient Consultations
+Emergency Department and Hospital Consultations